 A young woman at a turnstile took our order.
 And then we filed through several more series of lanes until we ended up in a little room where we waited for our food to get shoved out through little holes in the walls.
 The plates were too hot to touch.

 We made our way through yet another maze to the hostess’ desk.

 She led us to a table near where the waterfall and cliff divers would be if there had been any.
-Sally had a nacho salad and I had burritos.
+My wife had a nacho salad and I had burritos.
 The food wasn’t terrible, which was much better than we expected.
 This was the view from our table.